 If the AF request does not contain a Subscription Correlation ID, the NEF verifies the authorization of the AF request and executes the corresponding service operations (e.g., NF discovery) based on the VFL Client NF filtering criteria provided by the AF.
 If filtering criteria related to sample and/or feature alignment are included in step 5, the NEF may perform necessary operations for sample and/or feature alignment.
 For example, the NEF may identify a set of available NFs that have data for the same sample but different features based on the received filtering criteria.

 NOTE 3: Sample and/or feature alignment may be performed by other NFs (e.g., NWDAF) as well as the NEF.
-The specific methods used for sample and/or feature alignment are considered out of the scope of 3GPP.

 If the AF request contains a Subscription Correlation ID, the NEF correlates the Nnef_ClientNFSelectionAssistance_Subscribe request to an existing subscription based on the Subscription Correlation ID.
 The NEF may update the filtering criteria and subsequently trigger corresponding service operations (e.g. NF discovery) based on the updated filtering criteria.

 The NEF interacts with different 5GC NFs to collect the required information.
 The interactions between the NEF and the 5GC NFs depend on the VFL Client NF filtering criteria provided by the AF.
+If the filtering criteria in step 5 include VFL capability, the NEF discovers candidate NFs with VFL capability through NRF.
+For filtering criteria that can be verified through NRF besides VFL capability (e.g., sample alignment), the NEF finds candidate NFs that satisfy them via NRF.
+However, for filtering criteria that cannot be directly verified through NRF (e.g., feature alignment), the NEF may check their satisfaction through interactions with 5GC NFs.

 Based on the collected information from other 5GC NFs, the NEF consolidates all the information to derive the list(s) of candidate NFs that fulfil the VFL Client NF filtering criteria in the AF request.